Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 The owners should be blamed for Chris’s behaviour since they never trained him.

-The staff say they are not as well known in the square and the promotions have been inconsistent.
+The staff say they are not as well known in the square.

 Jon introduces his experts who will train the staff.